 - Painting the walls

-The range of prices here depend on the quality of materials selected: Are you bargain shopping at the big-box home improvement centers, or buying from designer stores?
+The range of prices here depends on the quality of materials selected: Are you bargain shopping at the big-box home improvement centers, or buying from designer stores?

 DIY Facelift Cost: $1,000 to $5,000